Complexity of Changing Minds.

 Photo by Kaboompics .com on Pexels.com

-Chimaera States as Multiple Selves
+Chimera States as Many Selves

 Considering chimaera states in humans, and their interactions, brings naturally to consider that they represent selves, sub-personalities.
 Our verbal self is not exactly our non-verbal self, and they are not exactly our body expressing emotions and performing basic vital functions.
 This is the natural evolution of science based embodied mind evidence in research and amplified by our metaphors and theoretical framework.
 Let’s follow the intuition of two enlightened women and writers.
 Our identity, subjectivity, is based on the interplay of multiple selves and the way they can manage to reach harmony and intentionality.